 First SouthWest Bank’s impact as a Community Development Financial Institution (CDFI) bank, combined with First Southwest Community Fund’s 501c3 status enables us to provide a range of innovative programs and services to small businesses, ensuring everyone can access the capital they need to grow and serve their communities.

-In 2022, we invested $3,213,920 in businesses across Colorado through grants and loans.
+In 2023, we invested $5.6 million in businesses across Colorado through grants and loans.

 Where We Work